lucaxue/water-thyme/README.md

 # Water Thyme

-A simple plant watering reminder app, built with react and firebase.
+A simple plant watering reminder app, built with React TypeScript and Firebase.